Drug updated on 12/11/2024

 - Combined Asthma and CRSwNP: For patients with combined asthma and CRSwNP, mepolizumab contributed to significant improvements in lung function and quality of life after 24 weeks of treatment.

-- Safety in Chronic Rhinosinusitis with Nasal Polyps (CRSwNP): Mepolizumab and other biologics increased the risk of rheumatic adverse events (AEs) compared to placebo, with arthralgia being the most frequently reported.
+- Safety in CRSwNP: Mepolizumab and other biologics increased the risk of rheumatic adverse events (AEs) compared to placebo, with arthralgia being the most frequently reported.
 Injection-site reactions were also more common with higher doses (100 mg every 4 weeks) than with lower doses (75 mg every 4 weeks).

-- Safety in Severe Eosinophilic Asthma (SEA): Mepolizumab was associated primarily with mild injection site reactions and headaches, with a lower incidence of serious adverse events (SAEs) than placebo.
+- Safety in SEA: Mepolizumab was associated primarily with mild injection site reactions and headaches, with a lower incidence of serious adverse events (SAEs) than placebo.
 Real-world data showed consistency with clinical trials, revealing no new safety concerns.

 - General Safety Across Conditions: Anti-drug antibodies (ADAs) were observed at a rate of 3.63% in mepolizumab studies, with neutralizing antibodies present at approximately 0%.
-In COPD patients, mepolizumab's safety profile was comparable to placebo, with no significant differences in treatment discontinuation or serious adverse events.
+In chronic obstructive pulmonary disease (COPD) patients, mepolizumab's safety profile was comparable to placebo, with no significant differences in treatment discontinuation or serious adverse events.

-- Studies on mepolizumab included diverse patient populations, demonstrating consistent efficacy across subgroups such as patients with severe eosinophilic asthma (SEA) with frequent exacerbations, chronic rhinosinusitis with nasal polyps (CRSwNP), and ANCA-associated vasculitis (AAV).
+- Studies on mepolizumab included diverse patient populations, demonstrating consistent efficacy across subgroups such as patients with SEA with frequent exacerbations, CRSwNP, and ANCA-AAV.
 Specifically, efficacy was observed across various demographic and clinical characteristics, including age of asthma onset, lung function levels, and presence of comorbidities such as upper respiratory and cardiovascular conditions.

 Product Monograph / Prescribing Information